 ADDITIONAL INFORMATION FOR CHINA TRAVELLERS

 Chinese can be considered as reactive people.
 If you treat Chinese people in an arrogant and harsh way, you will be treated the same way.
 When you feel cheated, try to solve the situation in a gentle and charming way.
 You will achieve your goal much faster.
-Also try to react calmly in stress situations and stay friendly.
-For every problem in China there is a solution.
+Also, try to react calmly in stressful situations and stay friendly.
+For every problem in China, there is a solution.
 It’s up to you how effective you will get to this solution.
-Being angry and aggressive is contra productive in the most cases.
+Being angry and aggressive is contra-productive in most cases.

-Especially large cities in China are extremely safe.
+In fact, large cities in China are extremely safe.
 Chinese people have to fear severe punishment when being caught by the authorities in illegal matters when foreigners are involved.
-However, be aware that pick pocketing happens everywhere, so keep an eye on your belongings and never leave your luggage unattended.
+However, be aware that pickpocketing happens everywhere, so keep an eye on your belongings and never leave your luggage unattended.
 When going out at night, China’s large cities are much safer than practically all European cities.
 A single woman has nothing to fear when walking in a dark alley even at 4 o’clock in the morning.

-When traveling in China and especially when eating a lot of local food, a supply of remedies for stomach problems is highly recommended.
-We will always take care of taking you to clean restaurants with high quality standards.
+When travelling in China and especially when eating a lot of local food, a supply of remedies for stomach problems is highly recommended.
+We will always take care of taking you to clean restaurants with high-quality standards.
 However, your body will have to deal with a wide range of unknown food, spices and other ingredients in China and also with different bacteria and viruses than in Europe’s clean environment.
 When being on a 3 week China trip, you have to reckon with stomach problems at least once.
-To cure them it is recommended to take pharmaceuticals, which are rich in salt and minerals and give you back the elements you will lose during a diarrhea.
+To cure them it is recommended to take pharmaceuticals, which are rich in salt and minerals and give you back the elements you will lose during diarrhoea.

 From our long-time China experience, one of the best remedies is to eat well-boiled Chinese mushrooms and bananas as well as to drink tomato juice.
 On many of our private trips, this helped much better than the Western medication like e.g. Imodium.
 Always take toilet paper with you, as you won’t find any in public toilets!